TechWithHer/10_Weeks_of_DevOps/2026/Week01/day02/README.md

-# Day 04 – Basic Linux Shell Scripting for DevOps Engineers
+# Day 02 – Basic Linux Shell Scripting for DevOps Engineers

-Content and Guidance credits to: **#90DaysOfDevOps with TrainWithShubham** Important Links: *#90DaysOfDevOps | TrainWithShubham**

 ## Objective

-Understand the **basics of Linux Shell Scripting** and how it is used by DevOps engineers to automate tasks, handle inputs, and make decisions.
+Understand the **basics and advance of Linux Shell Scripting** and how it is used by DevOps engineers to automate tasks, handle inputs, and make decisions.

 ---